APRA coup d'état: Aftermath of the coup

+Following Bandung, most APRA units returned to their respective compounds.
 In the following weeks several small APRA units were defeated in a mopping up campaign by the Indonesian army and police.
-The Legion of Ratu Adil had ceased to function in February 1950.
+The Legion of the Just Ruler had ceased to function in February 1950.
 The attempted coup d'état increased public agitation for the dissolution of the federal system.
+Westerling himself left for Jakarta, and on 24 January 1950 met again with Sultan Hamid II at the Hotel Des Indes.
+Hamid, accompanied by his secretary, Dr J. Kiers, criticised Westerling for his failure and blamed Westerling for making a big mistake in Bandung.
+There was no debate, and shortly afterwards Westerling left the hotel.
 Westerling escaped with the help of the Dutch government to Singapore.
 Despite attempts by the Indonesian government to extradite him, he lived in exile in the Netherlands until his death in 1987.

 By April 5, several key conspirators including Sultan Hamid II had been arrested by the Republican authorities.
 On April 19, Hamid II confessed to his involvement in the botched Jakarta coup and to planning a second attack on Parliament scheduled for February 15.
 Due to the presence of RUSI troops, the attack had been aborted.
 The role of the Pasundan government in the coup led to its dissolution by February 10, further undermining the federal structure.
-By then, the Pasudan Parliament's wishes of merger with the republic were fulfilled.
+By then, the Pasundan Parliament's wishes of merger with the republic were fulfilled.
 By late March 1950, Hamid's West Kalimantan was one of the four remaining federal states in the United States of Indonesia.

 Hamid's role in the coup led to increased agitation in West Kalimantan for its integration as part of the Republic of Indonesia.
 Following a fact-finding mission by the Government Commission, the RUSI House of Representatives voted, by a margin of fifty votes to one, to merge West Kalimantan into the Republic of Indonesia.
 Following clashes with demobilized KNIL troops under Andi Aziz in Makassar and the attempted secession of an Ambonese Republic of South Moluccas, the federal United States of Indonesia was dissolved on 17 August 1950, turning Indonesia into a unitary state dominated by the central government in Jakarta.

+Roughly 125 men from the Special Troops Regiment were handed over to the Dutch troops still remaining on Java.
+A Dutch court-martial sentenced them to prison terms ranging from six to twelve months.
+All were transferred to Dutch New Guinea to serve their sentences there.
+After serving out their terms, the former APRA soldiers went sent back to the Netherlands.